 I did a side by side taste test of fries soaked for one hour in cool water (and then dried) before cooking and no soak fries.
 The results?
 My family and I did not notice a difference in crispiness between the soak and no soak fries.
 So for convenience and to save time, this recipe does not call for soaking the fries.

 If you’re looking for a make ahead option, however, soaking is the way to go.
 You can cut the fries up to 24 hours in advance and store them in a bowl of water in the refrigerator.
 The water will prevent the fries from browning.
 Just be sure to dry the fries really well before air frying.

 Best Potatoes for Fries

 Russet potatoes make the best air fryer French fries.
-Russet potatoes will give you homemade fries that are soft and fluffy in the centers and crispy on the edges.
+Russet potatoes will give you homemade fries that are soft and fluffy inside and crispy on the outside.
 I also tested this recipe with yellow potatoes (Yukon golds) and the texture of the fries was not nearly as good.

 - Russet Potatoes: The best potato for air fryer fries!

 - Olive Oil: You’ll only need a small amount of oil to make crispy fries in the air fryer.

 - Salt: Salt is essential for seasoning the fries.
 We salt to taste, both before and after cooking, for the perfect fries.